Q. What is the new Refiner oil filter?

 Q. What is included in the Refiner kit?

 A. The kit includes everything necessary for a standard installation on almost any internal combustion engine.

-Then, an orange-painted mounting bracket with associated nuts, bolts, and washers is included.
-To mount the Oil Refiner, four self-tapping metal screws are included to mount the bracket to the vehicle.
+· Then, an orange-painted mounting bracket with associated nuts, bolts, and washers is included.
+To mount the Oil Refiner, self-tapping metal screws are included to mount the bracket to the vehicle.

-Approximately seven feet of petroleum oil line hose with two male brass hose fittings, two female brass hose fittings, two straight hose fitting adapters, and four Oetiker hose clamps are included.
-Also included is a 90-degree and a 45-degree hose fitting.
+· Approximately seven feet of petroleum oil line hose with two male brass hose fittings, two female brass hose fittings, two straight hose fitting adapters, and four Oetiker hose clamps are included.
+Also included are a 90-degree and a 45-degree hose fitting.

 Q. How do I service the Refiner Oil Filter?